pleabargain/EnglishHelpsYourCareer/prepositions.md

 - I am here from 10 to 5.

 # Of
-## Of (to indicate relating to, belonging to) —
+## Of (to indicate relating to, belonging to)
 - I always dreamed of being famous.
+- I'm thinking of my past.
+- We have contracted the services of a lawyer.
 ## Of (to indicate reference)
 - This is a picture of my last birthday.
+- This is an example of my code.
 ## Of (to specify the number or an amount)
 - A good number of people understand Hindi.
+- A lot of money has passed through this casino.